srhmm/causalchange/README.md

  - [6] based on data from Public Health England (2010), accessed at https://www.openintro.org/data/index.php?data=simpsons_paradox_covid
  - [7] based on E-OBS Temperature and Precipitation Data Sets, Cornes et al. (2018)
  - [8] based on Colon adenocarcinoma data, from the TCGA atlas, https://www.cancer.gov/tcga, as well as the RobMixReg package by Chang (2020)
+ - [8] based on FLUXNET data, obtained from https://fluxnet.org/data/, and based on Baldocchi, 2014